- Popsugar Beauty | Hair Guide | Wed, Jan 30, 2013 7:53 PM EST | CommentsSource: Finally Get the Right Shampoo For Your Hair Type

 We live in a chemical-infused world.
 Although there are some benefits-clean drinking water, for example-when it comes to beauty products, chemicals are thought by many to cause adverse health effects.
 That's because chemicals from beauty products don't pass through your digestive system where they might be filtered; instead, they head right into your bloodstream.

 It's important for consumers to understand that the cosmetic industry is not regulated by the Food and Drug Administration (FDA).
 Companies are required to list all the ingredients in order of use, but they're not required (by federal law) to test products for safety.
 The FDA can only act if they have strong scientific knowledge that a product is dangerous.
-That doesn't mean that companies don't have safety...Read More »
+That doesn't mean that companies don't have safe...Read More »

 Abaca; Zuma; Retna; BEImages